tildeclub/tilde.club/faq.md

      (8|)_}}- .      .        .
       `\__)    '. . ' ' .  . '

-no drama. be respectful. have fun.
+no drama. be respectful. have fun. we're all trying, and were all in this together.